Sorry, failed to load required information. Please contact your system administrator.

 The Judiciary in Sarawak comprises of the High, Session & Juvenile Courts, the Sarawak Syariah Judicial Department, and the Native Court.
 Sarawak’s Judiciary is headed by the Chief Judge of Sabah and Sarawak.
 He oversees the administration and working of all the various courts.

-With the Chief Minister as head, the executive branch of the DUN (Sarawak’s State Legislative Assembly) plans, executes and administers all policies and projects.
-The Chief Minister is assisted by a Cabinet of State Ministers and State government agencies.
+With the Premier as head, the executive branch of the DUN (Sarawak’s State Legislative Assembly) plans, executes and administers all policies and projects.
+The Premier of Sarawak is assisted by a Cabinet of State Ministers and State government agencies.
 Sarawak currently has 13 State Government Ministries.
-Each State Cabinet Minister, who may have more than one portfolio, assistant minister(s) and a Permanent Secretary who acts as a Ministry’s administrative head.
+Each State Cabinet Minister, who may have more than one portfolio, Deputy Minister and a Permanent Secretary who acts as a Ministry’s administrative head.

 Sarawak Civil Service